At TFX we've been doing taxes for U.S. expats for over 25 years

 Even with the automatic two month extension until June, it is possible that your documents may not arrive in time. you can request an additional extension to October 15th.

-Please press ‘request federal extension’ in your client profile and TFX will file it for you.
+Please press ‘request federal extension’ in your client profile and TFX will file a U.S. tax expat extension for you.

 If you need to extend your expatriate return beyond that date in order to qualify for the foreign earned income exclusion you need to file Form 2350, which we can also assist with.